 3. Create a sleep-friendly room

 Transform your bedroom into a cozy sleep sanctuary.
 Keep the room dark, quiet and cool.
 Use soft, breathable bedding and if your mattress is uncomfortable, invest in one that fits your comfort level (trust me, it’s worth it!).
-And, if you live in a noisy area, try using earplugs, an eye mask or a white noise machine to block out any disruptive noises or lights.

 5. Get moving

-Moving your body can positively influence sleep patterns and increase the duration of deep sleep.
+Moving your body can positively affect sleep patterns and increase the duration of deep sleep.
 Exercise not only helps tire your body physically, making it easier to fall asleep, but it also releases endorphins, brain chemicals that naturally lift mood and promote relaxation.

 The caveat: exercising too close to bedtime can have the opposite effect and increase alertness.
 So it’s best to schedule your workout at least a few hours before bedtime to allow your body to wind down.